 A tenuous link to the eponymous Italian island, it is said to be paved with Sicilian marble.
-Its biggest claim to fame however is as the (rumoured) first purpose-built pedestrian cut-through in London.
-It was built by architects Robert Worley, son of a London shipbroker and Charles Worley of the Worley & Saunders practice between 1906 – 1910 using Italian marble, colonnades and turrets throughout.
+Its biggest claim to fame however is as the first purpose-built pedestrian cut-through in London.
+It was built by architects Robert Worley and Charles Worley, of the Worley & Saunders practice between 1906 – 1910 using Italian marble, colonnades and turrets throughout.
 Not a lot is known about them, and there seems to be some dispute over whether they were brothers.
 The avenue’s purpose was to connect the newly-widened Southampton Row to Bloomsbury Way.